getty-zig/getty.so/docs/user-guide/tutorial/deserializers.md

 3. To deserialize pointer values, Getty requires an allocator.

-4. This is a convenience function provided by Getty that lets you to easily free values that were deserialized by Getty.
+4. This is a convenience function that lets you to easily free values that were deserialized by Getty.

 ```console title="Shell session"
 $ zig build run